 - Processed cheese

-A food product selectively concentrated from major milk components.
-It is generally rich in flavor and contains high-quality nutrients.
+A dairy product made by selectively concentrating major milk components.
+Cheese is generally rich in flavor and contains high-quality nutrients.
 There are many varieties of cheese, all produced in the following general manner: Raw or pasteurized milk is clotted by acid, rennet, or both.
-The curd is cut and shaped into the special form of the cheese with or without pressing.
+The clotted portion (curd) is cut and shaped into the special form of the cheese with or without pressing.
 Salt is added, or the cheese is brined (Fig. 1) after pressing.
 See also: Milk; Nutrition; Rennin

 The content above is only an excerpt.